 • Travel assistance insurance

 Considering the rough weather conditions of the zone, we recommend you to dress in layers.
 You should wear a base Layer made of merino wool or synthetic fabrics.
 Remember this is your next-to-skin layer.
 It helps regulate your body temperature by moving perspiration away from your skin.
 A middle layer (insulating layer) helps you retain heat by trapping air close to your body.
 Micro-fleeces, merino wool tops, soft shells and insulated jackets are some middle layers.
 And an outer layer that protects you from the wind and rain.
 You should also bring a warm beanie or a bandana, some warm gloves and comfortable shoes.

 This excursion is designed for real adventurers and nature's lovers.
-Navigate the southern fjords of Patagonia aboard a mothership.
 Kayak through incredible locations from the comfort of our stable double sea kayaks.
-We will visit spectacular feeding grounds of Humpback Whales and paddle through majestic fjords between glaciers and waterfalls.
+We will visit spectacular feeding grounds of Humpback Whales.
 This experience will leave you feeling like a true explorer as we paddle in one of the last untouched regions of the world.
-After you experience the unique weather conditions of Patagonia rest assured that that our mothership will offer provide you with warmth and comfort.
-Here we will enjoy another adventure, traditional chilean meals with exquisite wine.
+We will enjoy another adventure, traditional chilean meals with exquisite wine.
 Now it's a great time to share our stories and experiences from the day.
 You don't need to be an expert sea kayaker, our guides will share with you professional instruction to insure safety and allow you to develop your paddling skils.

 1 CARRERA BAY